kevinlinxc/bad-apple-manim/README.md

 - Uses potrace (not `pypotrace`, the Python library was a nightmare) to convert the bitmaps into SVGs
 - Adds a rectangle around each SVG frame to fix Manim's auto-scaling

-Then, `main.py` uses [Manim](https://github.com/ManimCommunity/manim) (3b1b's animation library) to render the SVGs into a video.
-The command to render is `manim -pqh main.py BadApple`
+Then, `based_video` uses [Manim](https://github.com/ManimCommunity/manim) (3b1b's animation library) to render the SVGs into a video.

+The command to render is `manim -pqh base_video.py BadApple1261CirclesThickFillUnfillCentered --disable_caching`.

+This renders a preliminary video, to save time with processing for the greater video which has other effects.

+The other video is rendered from `main_advanced.py`, using `manim -pqh main_advanced.py MyScene`, this is the one with all the mathematical effects like the differentiation, integration, fourier series, and vector fields.

+Some other files:
+-`center_of_masses.ipynb`: used to pre-compute the center of masses of every frame to use in the main video -`fourier_series.ipynb`: used to test the Fourier Series using the coordinate system of the video

 ## Making the audio: